jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 Corporate users
 ===============

 Corporate user is a special type of user that can be created, menaged and removed by an administrator of an accoun with at least one active domain.
-Such users can only be create with an email address from a verified domain of the account.
+Such users can only be created with an email address from a verified domain of the account.
 All users using such emails during self-registration will also be automatically assigned to the this account.
 More info on the domains management can be found :ref:`here <domains>`.

 Users assignment to a domain account
 ====================================